DECam Multi-Messenger Astrophysics Pipeline. I. from Raw Data to Single-Exposure Candidates: Introduction

 Most ML methods applied in recent R/B studies used supervised learning, which needs a training set -- a group of real objects and/or a group of defects that are both known, and also requires the human effort to build this training set.
 Furthermore, in real observations the objects identified by a supervised learning method could be limited to the ones similar to the training set.
 In contrast, an unsupervised method is able to select out targets that are not covered by the training set, which expands its detection capability to special/unusual targets.
 Also, an unsupervised method can avoid the reliance on a single and fixed training set, especially when the feature distributions per observation/measurement vary (e.g., if we consider sources detected in independent/non-overlapped exposures, or in exposures that are strongly affected by weather conditions).
 For MMA, it is common to have limited comparable observations available for training.

-Our DECam MMA pipeline requires a fast and simple R/B algorithm for single exposures, since a KN changes its brightness quickly and the search area (for DECam follow-up observations) derived by the GW source probability sky map is usually large.
+Our DECam MMA pipeline requires a fast and simple R/B algorithm for single exposures, since a KN changes its brightness quickly and the search area (for DECam follow-up observations) derived by the GW source probability sky map is usually large\rr1{~\citep[tens to hundreds of DECam FoV depending on the source distance;][]{Abbott2018b,Petrov2022}}.
 We find that the LSST Science Pipelines software is able to efficiently produce clean difference images and light curves for DECam exposures (Section \ref{sec:examples}).
-The software also provides a wide range of flags that can help clean the catalog -- recent studies~\citep[e.g.,][]{Liu2024} showed that the flags could be used to remove most of the artifacts.
-Therefore, we first filter each per-exposure catalog by those flags, and then we carry out R/B using an unsupervised method.
+The software also provides a wide range of flags that can help clean the catalog -- \rr1{those flags are made by the software during the image processing and the measurements afterwards, and} recent studies~\citep[e.g.,][]{Liu2024} showed that the flags could be used to remove most of the artifacts.
+Therefore, \rr1{for each exposure} we first filter \rr1{the difference image} catalog by those flags \rr1{(Section~\ref{sec:flags}, Table~\ref{tab:flags})}, and then we carry out R/B using an unsupervised method.